nest-desktop/nest-desktop/docs/lecturer/master/network-dynamics.rst

   3. If the Poisson input is neither too weak nor too strong, the activity in the recurrent network looks random itself, both on the level of spike trains and on the level of membrane potentials.
      What are the reasons for this?
      You can test the influence of the random Poisson input by replacing it by a deterministic DC source.
-     Make sure that the amplitude of the injected DC is roughly equivalent to Poisson input applied previously.
+     Make sure that the amplitude of the injected DC is roughly equivalent to the Poisson input applied previously.
      As a criterion, you can either compare mean membrane potentials in an intracellular recording of one of the neurons in the network, or you can base your calibration on the response rate of one or several neurons in the network.

 NEST Desktop offers several different methods to wire up a network randomly.